dylanlim-jy/christian-connection-cards/README.md

 ### Roadmap
 - Add keyboard shortcuts to index questions
+- Add functionality to swipe through questions on mobile
 - Migrate questions to database
 - Add superuser and users
 - Create models for ratings and register on admin